 However, there are many people who choose to go on a vegan or vegetarian diet because they believe it is healthier for you than an omnivore diet (eating meat and plants in the diet).
 I was lead to believe the same thing in the nutrition courses taught to us at chiropractic college in the 90’s.
 We were told eating red meat causes cancer, creates inflammation (swelling), and causes your arteries to clog up.
 So I limited my intake of meat for along time without questioning this mainstream belief.
 The fact is, red meat has a lot of health benefits and does not cause cancer, does not cause inflammation, and does not clog up your arteries to increase risk of heart disease.
 Animal proteins are also more easily digested and absorbed by humans than plant proteins.

 One of the issues I see with a lot of my long-term vegan and vegetarian patients is that they are prone to chronic recurrent low back pain and other joint and muscle pain syndromes.
 They also have problems recovering from injuries.
 At least part of the reason is because they aren’t eating enough protein on a daily basis.
-The other reason is because they aren’t getting enough omega-3 fatty acids in their diet.
+The other reason is because they may not be getting enough omega-3 fatty acids in their diet.

 Protein deficiency and low back pain